Xavier Cardelús

-Xavier "Xavi" Cardelús García (born 15 May 1998) is an Andorran motorcycle racer competing in the 2025 Supersport World Championship for the Orelac Racing Verdnatura team.
+Xavier "Xavi" Cardelús García (born 15 May 1998) is an Andorran motorcycle racer competing in the 2026 Supersport World Championship for the Cerba Yamaha Racing Team.
 He is son of the former motorcycle racer Xavier Cardelús Maestre.

 Career

 Early career

 Since 2015, Cardelús competes in the FIM CEV Moto2 European Championship.

 In 2017, Cardelús also competed in the Supersport World Championship for Race Department ATK#25.